Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintC/us020/01.requirements-engineering/Readme.md

 **Input Data:**

-* Green Space Name
-* Green Space Type
-* Green Space Area
+*Green space details for the new registration
 **Output Data:**

-* Confirmation message indicating successful registration of the green space
+* Confirmation of the new green space registered.

 ### 1.6.
 System Sequence Diagram (SSD)